payu-india/CMS-Chatbot/docs/MCP/install-and-configure-payu-mcp-server.md

 2. Opening your MCP-compatible client (like Claude AI Desktop)
 3. Attempting a simple query such as "Create a payment link for ₹100 for testing"

+> 📘 Note:
+>
-> **Note**: If you encounter any issues during verification, check the server logs for error messages that might help identify the problem.
+> If you encounter any issues during verification, check the server logs for error messages that might help identify the problem.